Astronomer: History

+Activities and graduate degree training

 Astronomers who serve as faculty spend much of their time teaching undergraduate and graduate classes.
-Most universities also have outreach programs including public telescope time and sometimes planetariums as a public service to encourage interest in the field.
+Most universities also have outreach programs, including public telescope time and sometimes planetariums, as a public service to encourage interest in the field.

-Those who become astronomers usually have a broad background in maths, sciences and computing in high school.
-Taking courses that teach how to research, write, and present papers are also invaluable.
-In college/university most astronomers get a PhD in astronomy or physics.
+Those who become astronomers usually have a broad background in physics, mathematics, sciences, and computing in high school.
+Taking courses that teach how to research, write, and present papers are part of the higher education of an astronomer, while most astronomers attain both a Master's degree and eventually a PhD degree in astronomy, physics or astrophysics.

+PhD training typically involves 5–6 years of study, including completion of upper-level courses in the core sciences, a competency examination, experience with teaching undergraduates and participating in outreach programs, work on research projects under the student's supervising professor, completion of a PhD thesis, and passing a final oral exam.
+Throughout the PhD training, a successful student is financially supported with a stipend.

 Amateur astronomers

 While there is a relatively low number of professional astronomers, the field is popular among amateurs.
 Most cities have amateur astronomy clubs that meet on a regular basis and often host star parties.
 The Astronomical Society of the Pacific is the largest general astronomical society in the world, comprising both professional and amateur astronomers as well as educators from 70 different nations.

-Like any hobby, most people who think of themselves as amateur astronomers may devote a few hours a month to stargazing and reading the latest developments in research.
-However, amateurs span the range from so-called "armchair astronomers" to the very ambitious, who own science-grade telescopes and instruments with which they are able to make their own discoveries and assist professional astronomers in research.
+As with any hobby, most people who practice amateur astronomy may devote a few hours a month to stargazing and reading the latest developments in research.
+However, amateurs span the range from so-called "armchair astronomers" to people who own science-grade telescopes and instruments with which they are able to make their own discoveries, create astrophotographs, and assist professional astronomers in research.